Intro

 source ~/.bashrc # or ~/.zshrc depending on your shell- verify installation

-nvm -vInstalling Node.js via NVM
+nvm -vInstalling Node.js versions via NVM

 - Install current release of Node.js